 For guitarists who have been around the block a time or two, it might seem like a silly issue, but I can remember being perplexed about it when I was first starting out, many years ago.
 Fortunately, this is one of those things that are pretty easy to understand, once someone explains it to you properly.

-In this article, you’ll learn everything you need know about the difference between lead guitar and rhythm guitar.
+In this article, you’ll learn everything you need to know about the difference between lead guitar and rhythm guitar.
 I’ll even give you some real-world examples of how well-known bands have managed the two over the years.
-By the time we’re done you’ll know a little more about the guitar, and your path as a new player will have become a little clearer.
+By the time we’re done, you’ll know a little more about the guitar, and your path as a new player will have become a little clearer.